-As a Montreal commercial insurance broker, KBD can quote your rental property with Intact & Lloyd’s to see which price is most competitive.
+As a Quebec insurance broker, KBD can quote your rental property with Intact & Lloyd’s to see which price is most competitive.

 Desjardins and Sonnet are both “direct” insurance companies, so to receive a quote from them you will need to call or visit their website directly.

 All you need to mention is that you rent your home on a short-term basis, they’ll take care of the rest.